yann-Choho/Colorizing-puzzle-app-improved/colorization_model/Ressources.md

 # Resources and research material that was used for the colorization model
-After the convolutionnal neural network, we tried to set up a model based on Generative Adversarial Networks.
-However, as it did not give better results (even though it was supposed to), we retained the CNN instead.
+After the convolutional neural network, we tried to set up a model based on Generative Adversarial Networks.
+However, as it did not give better results (even though it was supposed to), we kept the CNN instead.

  ## Videos